Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars

 We now turn our attention on regolith's performance.
 As mentioned, regolith could significantly assist on the radiation shielding purposes, as it would reduce the required payload.
 Thus, assessing the extent at which Martian regolith could fulfil this purpose is an important issue.
 Our results suggest that its behavior against charged particles is similar to aluminum's (it is slightly more effective).
 We remind that the same thickness in g cm$^{-2}$ is simulated here.
+This outcome is also supported by experimental results of the Moon's regolith \cite{Luoni:2022}, which has a similar composition with the Martian one.
 Other materials, like the hydrogen-based ones, diminish absorbed doses more, but the difference is only small (though definitely larger than the statistical uncertainties).
 Consequently, regolith is classified as a relatively quite effective materials against SPEs and GCR.
 Previous studies deduce similar outcomes.
 In particular, \cite{Morthekai:2007,Ortiz:2015,Chen:2022} conclude that $\sim$1 m of regolith shielding provides adequate protection, but increasing the thickness attenuates radiation more gradually; in order to keep effective dose below the safety limits more than 3 m of regolith are required.
-Mixing regolith with graphite epoxy is proposed by \cite{Kim:1998}, becuase of the hydrogen compounds epoxy contains.
+Mixing regolith with graphite epoxy is proposed by \cite{Kim:1998}, because of the hydrogen compounds epoxy contains.

-We further examine the performance of some materials, similar to polyethylene, as well.
-Precisely, these hydrogen-rich materials are: high-density polyethylene ($(C_2 H_4)_n$), cyclohexane ($C_6 H_{12}$), PMMA ($(C_5 O_2 H_8)_n$), Mylar $(C_{10} H_8 O_4)_n$) and Kevlar $(C_{14} H_{14} N_2 O_4)_n$).
-Their plots are given in Fig. \ref{fig:6}.
-We conclude that they respond to radiation almost identically, and only minor differences are noticed.
-This is of course expected, due to their analogous chemical identity.

-A quantitative comparison of the shielding effects of each one of the above mentioned materials can be found in Table \ref{tab:4}, where we present the GCR-induced (minimum solar conditions) dose rates (see Appendix) in the water layer.
-As noted above, the resulting doses for the hydrogen-based are very close to each other, while liquid hydrogen maintains by far the lowest dose (51\% of the dose without passive shielding).
+A quantitative comparison of the shielding effects of each one of materials can be found in Table \ref{tab:4}, where we present the GCR-induced (minimum solar conditions) dose rates (see Appendix) in the water layer (doses are calculated from the total energy deposited in this slab).
+As noted above, the resulting doses for the hydrogen-based ones are very close to each other, while liquid hydrogen shielding results in by far the lowest dose (51\% of the dose without passive shielding).